-Ramey Newell is an award-winning filmmaker and photographer who splits her time between British Columbia, New Mexico, and Colorado.
-Her films have been screened at festivals and in galleries, museums and other art spaces throughout the United States, Canada, the United Kingdom, and Australia, including: the National Gallery of Art in Washington, D.C.; Mountainfilm in Telluride, Colorado; SCINEMA International Science Film Festival in Australia; Alchemy Moving Image Festival in Scotland; and Antimatter [Media Art] in Victoria, Canada.
-Ramey’s experimental and documentary films have also earned accolades such as the Jury’s Stellar Award (Grand Prize) at Black Maria Film Festival (2018) and Best Director at Mirror Mountain Film Festival (2017).
-Her editorial photography has been published in regional, national, and international magazines including Backpacker and New Mexico Magazine, and her art photography has been exhibited at venues such as The Polygon Gallery in Vancouver.
+DIRECTOR/PRODUCER: Ramey Newell is an independent filmmaker and multidisciplinary artist.
+Her short films have screened at festivals and in galleries, museums, and other art spaces throughout the United States, Canada, the United Kingdom, and Australia, including: the National Gallery of Art in Washington, D.C.; Alchemy Moving Image Festival in Hawick, Scotland; Mountainfilm in Telluride, Colorado; SCINEMA International Science Film Festival in Australia; and Antimatter [Media Art] in Victoria, Canada.
+Ramey’s films have also earned awards such as the Jury’s Stellar Award (Grand Prize) at Black Maria Film Festival (2018) and Best Director at Mirror Mountain Film Festival (2017).
+She was also a 2016 Flaherty Seminar Fellow and a 2019 IWFF Filmmaker Fellow.

 CAMERA/SOUND: Keely Kernan is a photographer and independent filmmaker (In the Hills and Hollows, 2017).
 She is a recipient of the 2018 Princess Grace Award in film and was also a 2017 Flaherty Seminar Fellow.
 Keely has produced work for publications such as the Guardian, The Huffington Post, and CCTV Africa.
 She has also screened and exhibited her films at the DC Environmental Film Festival, Carnegie Institution for Science, Big Sky Documentary Film Festival, Charleston International Film Festival, The Gordon Parks Museum, and others.